Statement on Pets and Rental Housing

 The HSUS encourages all property owners to revisit their current polices to ensure that they meet the above criteria.

-We stand ready to assist rental properties that want to support pets and their families by establishing a true Pets Are Welcome policy.
+We stand ready to assist rental properties that want to support pets and their families by establishing a truly welcoming pet policy.